Anne McLaren: Honours and awards

 In 1975, McLaren was made a Fellow of the Royal Society.
-From 1991 to 1996, she held the position of Foreign Secretary of the Royal Society and from 1992 to 1996 the position of Vice-President; she was the first female officer in the society's 330-year history.
+From 1991 to 1996, she held the position of Foreign Secretary of the Royal Society and from 1992 to 1996 the position of vice-president; she was the first female officer in the society's 330-year history.
 In 1986, she was made a Fellow of the Royal College of Obstetricians and Gynaecologists for her pioneering work on fertility.
 In 1989 she presented the Ellison-Cliffe Lecture at the Royal Society of Medicine, and from 1990 to 1995 she was the Fullerian Professor of Physiology at the Royal Institution.

 In 1993, she was created a DBE.
 From 1993 to 1994, she was president of the British Association for the Advancement of Science, and in 1998 she was made a Fellow of the Academy of Medical Sciences.

+In 2001, she was awarded the Lifetime Achievement Award from the Society for Developmental Biology.
 In 2002, she was the only female recipient awarded the Japan Prize with Andrzej K. Tarkowski for their contributions to developmental biology.
 In 2007 she was awarded the March of Dimes Prize in Developmental Biology.